Instance methods #

 myWall.regen();

 Hint.
-In Java, you can use the annotation
+In Java, we can use the annotation

 More generally, it is good practice to use features of a language that prevent compilation of incorrect programs.
 The reason is that syntactic mistakes (a.k.a. compile time errors) are easier to fix than bugs (a.k.a. runtime errors).
 This is why debugging in an untyped language (like Python, Javascript, Lua, etc.) can be more difficult than in a typed one (such as Java, C#, Typescript, etc.).